canalplus/rx-player/doc/architecture/files.md

 Provide multiple abstraction to manage SourceBuffers, which are the objects through which media segments are added to the browser.

-In this directory, you have glue code for both SourceBuffer managed natively (i.e. Audio and Video SourceBuffers) and SourceBuffer implementations for other types of content (text, images etc.).
+In this directory, you have code for both SourceBuffer managed natively (i.e.
+Audio and Video SourceBuffers) and SourceBuffer implementations for other types of content (text, images etc.).

 <a name="core-stream"></a>